Published by Worldview Publications October 2008

 Furthermore, Jesus promised his followers, all humanity and all Creation that he would be present always (Matthew 28:20).
 The fact is that God has indeed been actively present to preserve and protect the universe, this world, life and humanity.
 Because he is present with self-emptying, loving authority, this world is not destined for ultimate extinction.

-But, instead of waiting, why has not God, why does not God, and why will not God unilaterally enforce the new order of Creation himself?
+Then why does not God unilaterally enforce the new order of Creation?
 The reason is both simple and profound.
-The God of Love is longing for a reciprocal, relational Creation, represented by human beings.
-As the Human God, he has forever abandoned the original predicaments of command, possession and power.2 He no longer wants to regard and treat us as servants but as his friends (John 15:15).
+The God of Love purposes a reciprocal, relational Creation, represented by human beings.
+As the Human God, he has forever abandoned the original predicaments of command, possession and power.4 He no longer calls us servants, but he now calls us friends (John 15:15).
 One does not impose on friends.
-One lovingly invites friends and waits for friends to lovingly respond.
+One lovingly invites friends to lovingly respond (Revelation 3:20; 22:17).
 Lasting and unbroken friendships involve reciprocal loving, giving care.
 This alone will unite the Bridegroom and his bride for eternity.
+The Parousia therefore involves a reciprocal response of faith, hope and love from humanity.

-As we ponder these truths, recognizing that the Risen One is already present with us and understanding what he is patiently waiting for, will we as friends stand up for Jesus?
-Will we accept His loving gifts and share them with others?
-Will we agree to be his witnesses at this time of unparalleled crisis?
-If so, let us now tell others what Jesus has long been waiting for.
-Let us now enlist others as witnesses for him.
-If we will do this, God can and will relationally act to fulfill the eternal order of a new Creation.
+As wise men, shepherds, and Simeon and Anna in the Temple, were representative witnesses at Christ’s First Coming (Matthew 2:1, 2; Luke 2:8-21, 25-38), so we are called to be representative witnesses in anticipation of his promised Second Coming (Acts 1:8; cf. Deuteronomy 19:15; Matthew 18:16; 2 Corinthians 13:1).
+Therefore, as we ponder these truths, recognizing that the Risen One is present with us, will we as friends stand up for Jesus?
+Will we accept his loving gifts and share them with others?
+Will we agree to be his witnesses at this time of crisis?
+If so, let us now enlist others as witnesses for him (Matthew 24:14).
+Then let us eagerly anticipate God’s relational act to fulfill the eternal order of a new Creation.

 The golden morning is fast approaching;